Client

 Armed with the background, we worked with WCB over 7 unique workshops to generate recommendations.

-The above steps informed all parties, got all stakeholders on the same page, and culminated in our recommendations:
+The above steps informed all parties, got everyone on the same page, and culminated in our recommendations:

 Our proposed solution included the development of a unified and responsive Employer Platform, available on desktop and mobile devices, designed to consolidate many of the current products as well as add in frequently requested additional features and functionalities.
 On top of reducing Employer-WCB friction and workload for WCB internal staff, this recommendation provides more opportunities for a better experience, autonomy in self service, instant gratification for Employers, and much more reasonable maintenance in the future state than maintaining 10 unique platforms.